fschuttegithub/KanbanDragAndDropModule/README.md

 ## On drop

-When a card is moved, the widget will set the target lane identifier and the new sort key.
+When a card is moved, the widget will set the target lane identifier and the new sort key (recommended on a non-persistent helper).
 You must configure two attributes: one for the target lane id (string, integer, or long) and one for the new sort key (decimal).
-You must also configure a microflow or nanoflow as the on drop action.
-This flow receives the moved card and is responsible for updating its lane association and sort key.
+You must also configure a microflow as the on drop action.
+This flow receives the moved card and is responsible for updating its the actual lane association and sort key of the card.

 ## Layout